benoit-dubreuil/fiber-config-generator/doc/research.md

 TODO : Detailed explications of what is wrong.

-TODO : The critical bug is due to uncertainty and guessing of some variables.

 TODO : Lack of features : Simulation Generator does not offer a possibility to modify the tension, bias and continuity of the centroid, as described in its [concepts](https://github.com/AlexVCaron/voxsim/blob/76ca69902459e0d3dc830ea14635dd38e2951dd2/.cache/doc/concepts.rst)